Proposal Submission Guide

 |Route for internal review and approval.||At least one week prior to the proposal deadline.|

-A proposal is considered late when the final proposal is submitted to the RA less than three (3) full business days prior to the submission deadline.
+In accordance with Section 4.1 of Boise State University Policy Number 5030, a proposal is considered late when the final proposal is submitted to the RA less than five (5) full business days prior to the submission deadline.
+Narrative documents may be submitted to the RA three (3) full business days prior to the deadline.
+Please review the Proposal Document Submission Deadline Guide for more information.